 3. Epsom salt soak

 This method works by drying out the milk bleb tissue.
-Mix up a small bowl or shot glass (or use your Hakaa of Epsom salt or just plain salt water (1-2 teaspoons of salt to 1 cup water) and soak your breast for 5 minutes.
+Fill a small bowl or shot glass (or use your Hakaa) with Epsom salt and water (1-2 teaspoons of salt to 1 cup water) and soak your breast for 5 minutes.
 You can accomplish this by either lifting the shot glass horizontally while pressing against your breast, or by placing the bowl on a table and lowering your breast into the bowl.
 Once you are done, gently wipe the area with a soft washcloth.
 The saline soak should release the clog.
 If not, move on to #3.

 4. Olive oil on a cotton ball